garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/setting-up-dns-private-resolver.md

 save the file and you will now be able to access the domains within the Azure DNS Private Zones.

-For Example, we have a DNS Private Zone named `privatelink.postgres.database.azure.com` and it houses a private domain endpoint named `test-db-devzero.postgres.database.azure.com`. you can check if your setup works by using `nslookup` to see if we are using the new dns server or not:
+For Example, we have a DNS Private Zone named `privatelink.postgres.database.azure.com` and it houses a private domain endpoint named `test-db-devzero.postgres.database.azure.com`.
+You can verify the setup by using `nslookup`:

 {% code lineNumbers="false" %}
 ```bash